-Also known as Chocolate Vine, Akebia (lat.
-Akebia quinata and Akebia trifoliata).
 Very healthy climbing plant.
-Much appreciated for its filigree leaves and long lasting foliage.
-Low-maintenance, almost no pruning necessary, ideal for high greening, drainpipes, plant walls, canopies and so on... >>>Price
+Much appreciated for its delicate leaves and long lasting foliage.
+Low-maintenance, almost no pruning necessary.
+Can be used for a variety of facade planting applications; ideal for high greening, drainpipes, plant walls, canopies and so on... >>>Price

-A sunny to (semi-) shaded position, warm and preferably protected from wind.
-Sandy, well-drained loam with plenty of nutrients and humus and regular water provision.
-Distance from plant to plant: 1 - 2.5 mtrs. >>> Price
+A sunny to (semi-) shaded location, warm, and preferably protected from wind.
+Nutrient-rich, sandy-humid, well-drained soil with regular water provision.
+Distance from plant to plant: 1 - 2.5 meters. >>> Price